 Whether to Set a Minimum Goal

-All or Nothing Model = pledged money from contributors is collected only if an established fundraising goal is met once the campaign is over.
+All or Nothing Model = You receive pledged money from contributors only if an established fundraising goal is met by the end of the campaign.
 This model is appropriate when the project needs a minimum amount of capital in order to continue.
-For instance, if $10,000 is needed in order to pay a manufacturer for a first production run, then a fundraising goal should be established to meet that need.
-If only $5000 is raised, it is not helpful because the minimum amount to proceed is not there.
+For instance, if $10,000 is needed in order to pay a manufacturer for a first production run, then you should set a fundraising goal to meet that need.
+If you only raise $5000, it is not helpful because the minimum amount to proceed is not there.

-Keep It All Model = pledged money is collected for the project (minus fees of course) regardless of whether a funding goal is met or not.
-This model is appropriate for projects that can benefit from any amount of capital and do not have a minimum requirement to continue.
+Keep It All Model = You receive pledged money for the project (minus fees of course), regardless of whether a funding goal is met.
+This model is appropriate for projects where you can benefit from any amount of capital and do not have a minimum requirement to continue.